 Once you added (or synced) the SDP users and groups to your account, you can then determine how they will authenticate and be allowed to access the network.
 The different authentication options let you meet the security requirements of your also organization while at the same time providing the best experience for the end-users.

-Some of the authentication options and settings are controlled in the Cato Management Application and Cato Cato User Portal.
-For Single Sign-On (SSO), the user data and passwords are managed in the Identity Provider (IdP) portal or console, and the SSO token behavior is configured in the Cato Management Application.
+Some of the authentication options and settings are controlled in the Cato Management Application (CMA) and Cato Cato User Portal.
+For Single Sign-On (SSO), the user data and passwords are managed in the Identity Provider (IdP) portal or console, and the SSO token behavior is configured in the CMA.

 These are the different authentication methods that Cato supports for end-users to connect to the Cato Cloud: